airways/ProForm/README.md

  0. This add-on REQUIRES ProLib to be in your third_party directory.
 Get it here: https://github.com/airways/ProLib

- 1. Download the ZIP file from the location where you purchased it.
+ 1. (For ZIP file release version) Download the ZIP file from the location where you purchased it.

- 2. Extract the ZIP file.
+ 2. (For ZIP file release version) Extract the ZIP file.

- 3. Move directories.
+ 3. Move directories:

  <b>For git checkout:</b>